opencv/opencv/modules/core/doc/basic_structures.rst

 .. ocv:function:: Mat& Mat::operator = (const MatExpr_Base& expr)

-.. ocv:function:: Mat& operator = (const Scalar& s)
+.. ocv:function:: Mat& Mat::operator = (const Scalar& s)

     :param m: Assigned, right-hand-side matrix.
 Matrix assignment is an O(1) operation.
 This means that no data is copied but the data is shared and the reference counter, if any, is incremented.
 Before assigning new data, the old data is de-referenced via  :ocv:func:`Mat::release` .